17. Biomedical Waste Management Rules, 2016: A Complete Guide to Categories, Schedules, and Treatment

 • Land Disposal: After decontamination; areas with low groundwater level, far from flooding sources.

-• Examples: Used adult/baby diapers, bloodstained cotton buds, inserted needles, spilt mercury, band-aids, X-ray pictures, pregnancy/blood sugar test strips, abandoned insulin pens, expired medications.
+Examples of household biomedical waste include used adult/baby diapers, bloodstained cotton buds, inserted needles, spilt mercury, band-aids, X-ray pictures, pregnancy/blood sugar test strips, abandoned insulin pens, and expired medications.
+Household biomedical waste must be separated and given to municipal waste collectors in distinct bags/containers.
+Urban Local Bodies must have a partnership with Common Biomedical Waste Treatment Facilities (CBMWTF).

 1. Segregation: Separate from other BMW; specially designed containers.